mike01/pypacker/README.md

     ...
 ```

-- Don't convert packets using the "%s" or "%r" format as it triggers parsing behind the scene:
+- Avoid to convert packets using the "%s" or "%r" format as it triggers parsing behind the scene:
 ```
 pkt = Ethernet() + IP() + TCP()
 # This parses ALL layers